bibleexchange/courses/poetry/en/305_proverbs-money.md

 * Walking in integrity (19:1)
 * Fear of God (15:16–17; 16:8; 16:19)

-### Money does not solve all problems
+### Wealth does not solve all problems

-Why does God say that so many things are more valuable than money?
-It is because there are many things that money cannot buy.
-Money gives you a sense of security (10:15), but money will fail you (11:28).
-Money cannot save a failing marriage.
-Money cannot save you from a cure-less disease.
-And money cannot help you in the afterlife (11:4, 28).
+Why does God say that so many things are more valuable than wealth?
+It is because there are many things that wealth cannot buy.
+Wealth gives you a sense of security (10:15), but wealth will fail you (11:28).
+Wealth cannot save a failing marriage.
+Wealth cannot save you from a cure-less disease.
+And wealth cannot help you in the afterlife (11:4, 28).

-#### Money cannot buy true friends
+#### Wealth cannot buy true friends

-When you have money, many people will want to be your friend (14:20; 19:4; 19:7), but are these people true friends?
-Will these same people want to be your friend when the money is gone?
+When you have wealth, many people will want to be your friend (14:20; 19:4; 19:7), but are these people true friends?
+Will these same people want to be your friend when the wealth is gone?

-#### Money does not last forever
+#### Wealth does not last forever

 Proverbs 23:4–5 says that wealth grows wings and flies away (see also 27:23–24).

-#### Money can bring problems to your life
+#### Wealth can bring problems to your life

 Proverbs 17:1 suggests that wealth can be the cause of strife in a home.
 It can also make you proud (28:11) and demanding (18:23).